In Which We Serve: Plot

-The ship spends a quiet Christmas in the north of Scotland during the Phoney War.
-But in 1940, the Torrin fights its first engagement during the Battle of Narvik.
-During the action, the ship is struck by a torpedo.
+The Torrin spends a quiet Christmas in the north of Scotland during the Phoney War, but in 1940 it fights its first engagement during the Battle of Narvik.
+During that action, the ship is struck by a torpedo.
 The damaged Torrin is towed back to port, all the time being harried by dive bombers.

-Safely back in harbour, Captain Kinross tells the assembled ship's company that during the battle nearly all the crew performed as he would expect; however, one man did not.
-But he surprises everyone when he says that he let him off with a caution as he feels that, as captain, he failed to make him understand his duty.
+Safely back in harbour, Captain Kinross tells the assembled ship's company that during the battle nearly all the crew performed as he would expect, but one man did not.
+However, he surprises everyone when he says that he let him off with caution as he feels that, as Captain, he failed to make him understand his duty.

 Returning to the present, the float survivors watch the capsized Torrin take on water and slowly sink.
-The raft is again strafed by German planes and some men are killed and wounded.
+The raft is again strafed by German planes and some men are killed or wounded.
 Shorty Blake recalls in flashback how he met his wife-to-be, Freda, on a train while on leave.
 She is related to the Torrin's affable Chief Petty Officer Hardy.
 When both men return to sea, Freda moves in with Hardy's wife and mother-in-law.

 The Torrin participates in the Dunkirk evacuation of the British Expeditionary Force (portrayed in the film by the 5th Battalion of the Coldstream Guards).
-Blake gets a letter to say that Freda has given birth to his son during the Plymouth Blitz but that Hardy's wife and mother-in-law were killed.
+Blake gets a letter to say that Freda has given birth to his son during the Plymouth Blitz, but that Hardy's wife and mother-in-law were killed.
 He has to tell Hardy, who is writing a letter home, the bitter news.

 The survivors on the life raft watch the Torrin finally sink.
 Captain Kinross leads a final "three cheers" for the Torrin.
 A British destroyer soon begins rescuing the men.
 Captain Kinross talks to the survivors and collects addresses from the dying.

 Telegrams are sent to the crew's loved ones.
 Kinross addresses the ship's survivors in a military depot in Alexandria in Egypt.
 He tells them that although they lost their ship and many friends, who now "lie together in fifteen hundred fathoms", he notes that these losses should inspire them to fight even harder in the battles to come.
 Captain Kinross then shakes hands with all the ratings as they leave the depot.
 When the last man goes, the emotionally tired captain silently acknowledges his surviving officers before walking away.

-An epilogue concludes: bigger and stronger ships are being launched to avenge the Torrin; Britain is an island nation with a proud, indefatigable people; Captain Kinross is now in command of a battleship.
-Its massive main guns fire against the enemy.
+An epilogue concludes: Bigger and stronger ships are being launched to avenge the Torrin; Britain is an island nation with a proud, indefatigable people; Captain Kinross is now in command of a battleship.
+Its massive main guns fire at the enemy.

 Cast

 Production

 Shortly after his play Blithe Spirit opened in the West End in July 1941, Noël Coward was approached by Anthony Havelock-Allan, who was working with the production company Two Cities Films.
-Its founder, Filippo Del Giudice, was interested in making a propaganda film and wanted someone well known to write the screenplay.
+Its founder, Filippo Del Giudice, was interested in making a propaganda film and wanted someone well-known to write the screenplay.